digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/arch-considerations-upgrading.rst

 1. Asynchronous Rollout:

-   * The app provider implements and tests v2 app components.
+   #.
+The app provider implements and tests v2 app components.
-   * The app provider makes the v2 components available to app users.
+   #.
+The app provider makes the v2 components available to app users.
-   * The app provider and users asynchronously roll out the upgraded backends and frontends, and audit the upgraded DAR packages.
+   #.
+The app provider and users asynchronously roll out the upgraded backends and frontends and audit the upgraded DAR packages.

 The frontends and backends should support both v1 and v2 workflows, allowing the app provider and app users to deploy their updates independently on their own schedules.
 Mixed-version deployments are expected until all users switch to v2 workflows.